rapid7/insightconnect-plugins/chardet/help.md

 # Description

-This plugin is a Python compatible character encoding detector
+This plugin is a Python compatible character encoding detector.

 # Key Features